 She/Her

-She is currently the Treasurer and a Board Member of Vitalstatistix, and has sat on the Advisory Committee of ANROWS’ national study of migrant and refugee women’s experiences, understandings and responses to sexual harassment in the workplace.
+She is currently the Treasurer and Board Member of Vitalstatistix, and has sat on the Advisory Committee of ANROWS’ national study of migrant and refugee women’s experiences, understandings and responses to sexual harassment in the workplace.

 Aira speaks English and Bahasa Malaysia.